-The graduate program in Teaching of English to Speakers of Other Languages is designed to serve the increasing need for Teaching English as a Second and/or Foreign Language nationally at the college and public school level and internationally in private and public institutions world-wide.
+The Master of Arts degree program in Teaching of English to Speakers of Other Languages (MATESOL) is designed to serve the increasing need for Teaching English as a Second and/or Foreign Language nationally at the college and public school level and internationally in private and public institutions world-wide.
 This program prepares its graduates to fill many jobs in this area both nationally and internationally.
 This program is the first of its kind in the state of Kansas.

 Procedures and Criteria for Admission to the Master of Arts TESOL Program